Alejogb1/job-board/blog-data/why-is-my-cosmosdb-container-failing-to-start-in-an-azure-ado-pipeline-with-a-ubuntu-build-agent-using-testcontainers.md

 id: "why-is-my-cosmosdb-container-failing-to-start-in-an-azure-ado-pipeline-with-a-ubuntu-build-agent-using-testcontainers"
 ---

-Alright, let's tackle this.
-Container initialization failures, especially in an Azure DevOps pipeline context using Testcontainers, can be a real head-scratcher at first glance.
+Alright,  Container initialization failures, especially in an Azure DevOps pipeline context using Testcontainers, can be a real head-scratcher at first glance.
 I've definitely seen my fair share of these, particularly when CosmosDB is in the mix.
 The fact that it's a Ubuntu build agent adds another layer we should carefully consider.
 Here’s a breakdown based on experiences I've had working on similar projects, which should provide some solid troubleshooting paths for your situation.

 First off, let's dissect the core components.
 We have a CosmosDB container being orchestrated through Testcontainers within an Azure DevOps pipeline running on a Ubuntu build agent.
 The fundamental problem is not necessarily with the CosmosDB itself, but rather the environment in which it’s trying to run.
 The key things that I would investigate from a systems perspective are connectivity, resource constraints, and specific container-related settings.